skunne/pointcloudregistration/tests/esf/README.md

 ## Testing ESF descriptors
-Compare two point clouds using ESF descriptors.
+Compare two or more point clouds using ESF descriptors.

 ### Install